-The term 'Reverse Mortgages' is included in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'Reverse Mortgages' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Reverse mortgages are special types of loans.
 They are limited to homeowners who are at least 62 years old.
 These mortgages permit the owners to take a portion of their home equity and convert it to cash.
 The seniors may use these mortgage proceeds in any way that they like.

 The government came up with these unique products because they were looking for a way to help out retired individuals who did not have enough income.
 The idea was that they might unlock the wealth they had built up in their houses to provide for health care, outside home care, or ordinary monthly costs of living.

 These loans are referred to as reverse mortgages because the home owners do not send a lender monthly payments.
 These are the opposite of traditional mortgages.
 Lenders provide the borrower with payments instead.
 The home owners have several advantages.
 They do not have to repay the loan until they either no longer live in the home or sell it.
 They also do not make any regular monthly payments against the balance of the loan.
 The borrowers are required to keep up with their homeowners insurance, property taxes, and any association or homeowner fees.

 The most common type of reverse mortgages are known as HECM Home Equity Conversion Mortgages.
 The U.S. HUD Housing and Urban Development designed and oversees these.
 These are not loans from the government.
 Rather they are mortgage loans that lenders provide with insurance from the FHA Federal Housing Administration.
 In these particular types, borrowers accrue a 1.25% insurance fee as part of the balance on the loan.
 This increases the loan balance annually.